stefangweichinger/ansible-rclone/README.md

 ## Supported Platforms

-The build tests use the galaxy-action [molecule action](https://github.com/marketplace/actions/test-ansible-roles-with-molecule) and run on a selected set of distros:
+The role is **tested** with [Molecule](https://molecule.readthedocs.io/en/stable/) via Github actions.
+Starting with Tag [0.2.4](https://github.com/stefangweichinger/ansible-rclone/releases/tag/0.2.4) the following distros are tested:

 * Arch Linux
 * Debian 12,13
-* Fedora 39,40
+* Fedora 42
-* Ubuntu 2204,2404
+* Ubuntu 2404

-* Ubuntu-derived distros: Linux Mint, Pop!\_OS
+Other releases like Ubuntu 2204 or Ubuntu-derived distros (Linux Mint, Pop!\_OS), Fedora 39-41 should work also.
+I decided to reduce the test matrix to keep the maintenance overhead smaller.

 Some older and newer releases also work with this role, but I decided to remove some of them from `galaxy_info`.
 PRs welcome, but we can't test on every platform.